ibm-cloud-docs/BlockStorage/duplicate-volume.md

 Common uses for an independent duplicate volume:
 - **Golden Copy**.
 Use a storage volume as golden copy that you can create multiple instances from for various uses.
 - **Data refreshes**.
-Create a copy of your production data to mount to your non-production environment for testing.
+Create a copy of your production data to mount to your nonproduction environment for testing.
 - **Development and Testing (dev/test)**.
 Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.

 ### Dependent duplicate